-Designations of S, satisfactory and U, unsatisfactory are used to indicate levels of performance for credits received in Thesis Research and may be used to indicate levels of performance in Seminar.
+Designations of S, satisfactory and Ù, unsatisfactory, are used to indicate levels of performance for credits received in Thesis Research and may be used to indicate levels of performance in Seminar.

-MAXIMUM TIME LIMITS A program leading to the master's degree must be completed within a span of three years if it is pursued on a full-time basis during the regular academic year; if the program is pursued on a part-time basis or in summer sessions, it must be completed within a span of seven years.
+MAXIMUM TIME LIMITS A program leading to the master's degree must be completed within a span of: three years for students pursuing graduate study on a full-time basis during the academic year.
+This limit applies to students with fellowship or traineeship support or salaried by the University of Vermont as Class C or C-G employees; five years for students pursuing graduate study in evenings only; seven years for students pursuing graduate study in summers only.
 A doctoral program must be completed within a span of nine years.
-This time limit applies both to study at The University of Vermont and to courses presented for transfer of credit.
+These time limits apply both to study at the University of Vermont and to courses presented for transfer of credit.
 Individual departments may set deadlines within these time limits.

-TRANSFER OF CREDIT A maximum of eight hours credit in the case of master's candidates and twenty-five hours in the case of doctoral candidates may be accepted in transfer for appropriate courses completed in residence in other institutions.
+TRANSFER OF CREDIT Upon request of the department, transfer of credit for appropriate courses completed at other institutions may be accepted by the Graduate College.
+A maximum of nine hours' credit in the case of master's candidates and twenty-four hours in the case of doctoral candidates may be accepted in transfer for appropriate courses completed in residence in other institutions.
 Such courses must have been taken in a fully accredited college or university which offers graduate study and must be acceptable at that institution in partial fulfillment of its requirements for an advanced degree.
-Credit cannot be transferred for (1) courses which would not, if taken at The University of Vermont, receive graduate credit, (2) courses in which a grade lower than B-(80) was received, (3) extension courses, (4) correspondence courses, (5) courses which are inappropriate for inclusion in any degree program offered by the Graduate College, (6) courses which were taken more than seven years prior to the completion of a degree program, (7) thesis credits received at another university.
-No transfer of credit is possible prior to a student's acceptance to candidacy.
+Credit cannot be transferred for (1) courses which would not, if taken at the University of Vermont, receive graduate credit, (2) courses in which a grade lower than 80 (B-) was received, (3) correspondence courses, (4) courses which are inappropriate for inclusion in any degree program offered by the Graduate College, (5) courses which were taken more than seven years prior to the completion of a degree program, (6) thesis credits received at another university.
+Courses taken for graduate credit at the off-campus locations will be considered as transfer credit.